 There are so many implications in the workplace based on this way of thinking.
 The first is to get curious.
 Am I part of a dominant group?
 If so, how am I consciously or (most of the time) unconsciously contributing to perpetuating the systems and institutions that benefit me and my dominant group and marginalise other groups?
 Am I comfortable enough to talk about this?
 What skills do I need to be able to do so without guilt or shame?
 Am I willing to risk “messing up” or not saying the right thing as long as I know my intentions are good?
 This risk is the biggest question of all – because it is precisely this risk that prevents us from having the needed conversations about diversity and inclusion in the workplace.

 The matrix dialogue process developed by the Matrix Leadership Institute seeks to help us have those conversations in a more meaningful and generous way.
 If we have the strength of our connections, then we can begin to connect as individuals in relationship rather than as categories/groups.
 We can also work to openly reprogram the biases we have about certain groups when we are in connection and get to know people as true humans.

-If you are a leader, work in the Diversity and Inclusion space, or simply want to learn more about this topic, Humans Who Lead will be hosting events with the Matrix Leadership Institute in September in a series of Diversity and Inclusion workshops.
-Click here for more information and to sign up.
+If you are a leader, work in the Diversity and Inclusion space, or simply want to learn more about this topic, get in touch to have a conversation.
 This is the first big step in creating inclusion and true change.